 Most BluePearl specialty and emergency pet hospitals, which are located in 24 states, will stay open all day and night on July 4.

 Here are some tips to keep pets safe on the busiest day of the year for animal emergencies:

-If your pets are with you outdoors, make sure you supervise them, just as you would a child.
+Make sure you supervise your pets, just as you would a child.
 It’s easy for pets to get lost, run into streets, or get bitten by a critter.
 Sticks and branches on the ground can also cause choking and severe mouth injuries to dogs.
 Instead, opt for a tennis ball or Frisbee.
 Also remember, concrete or blacktop surfaces become painfully hot and can reach well over 100°F, leading to severe paw pad burns.
-If your dog swims a lot, their paw pads are at a greater risk of burning as water softens paw pads, making them more prone to burning or cracking.
+If your dog swims a lot, their paw pads are at a greater risk of burning or cracking.